 La Paz – Our Igloo Abode in the Desert

 La Paz on the Bay of Cortez was our next destination.
 Our Airbnb accomodation there was a concrete igloo which had its own toilet, shower and kitchen.
 It was situated in a residential area of the city on a piece of land which it shared with a tepee, a couple of A-frames and a pod.
 Finding it was no picnic in the intense desert heat, but we got there eventually.
 It was a fun place to stay and we made friends with a good-natured dog who lived on the property.
-(Click on this link on how to stay in the igloo!) on the link below for all the Airbnb details on how to stay in the Igloo).
+(Click on this link on how to stay in the igloo!)

 We appropriately enjoyed some chill time in our igloo, shopped for food at the nearby supermarket and did lots of writing.
 Furthermore, there were a couple of bikes on the property and we cycled downtown one morning.
 We checked out some of the street art in the downtown area and the sculptures dotted along the malecon.
 The highlight was a visit to Balandra Beach, which we reached via a scenic drive on a local bus.
 We spent a day hiking the sand dunes, wading through the crystal clear water in the bay to see the mushroom rock formation and relaxing under a palapa.